Friends in Miami

 The present meeting house was constructed in 1960 on four lots in Coral Gables.
 The lots and a large part of the construction were gifts of the Parry sisters.
 The architect was Marion Manley, AIA, and the builder was Lyle Roberts, contractor.
 Except for a loan from the Meeting House Fund of Friends General Conference, the meeting house was free of debt.
 The same year the Iglesia de los Amigos was organized as a mission of North Carolina Yearly Meeting as a result of the arrival of Cuban Friends who came to Miami at that time.
 Our meeting house has served as home to these Cuban Friends, a Peace Center during the Vietnam War, and a Friends Elementary School.

 Today the Miami Meeting belongs to the Southeastern Yearly Meeting and Friends General Conference.
-Many Friends' concerns find expression here, including support for the Non-Violence Project and a bilingual cooperative preschool.
+Many Friends' concerns find expression here, including support for a bilingual cooperative preschool.

 - Peter Forrest